 Flowers in the floating world

-The flower still lifes are inspired by traditional ‘Ukiyo-e‘ (pictures of the floating world), one of the most admired genres of Japanese art and typically created using woodblock prints and painting.
-Each of the seasonal flowers captured by Testino in this body of work signify distinct ideas, such as truth, splendor, humbleness and sincerity, culminating in a floral display rich in Japanese heritage.
-Especially women love to have bodysuits with one type of flower.
-Most used are cherryblossoms, chryanthenum and paeonia.
+Inspired by traditional ‘Ukiyo-e‘ (pictures of the floating world), the flower still lifes are one of the most admired genres of Japanese art.
+Artists typically created them using woodblock prints and painting.
+Each of the seasonal flowers captured by Testino signify distinct ideas: Truth, splendor, humbleness and sincerity, culminating in a floral display rich in Japanese heritage.
+Most used flowers for bodysuits are cherry blossoms, chrysanthemums and peonies.

-In contrast to the delicacy of the flowers, Testino photographs boldly tattooed men.
-Each man was tattooed by the most famous Irezumi tattoo artist in Japan, Horiyoshi III.
-At the beginning of Meji period, in the late 19th Century, the government outlawed tattoos.
+In contrast to the delicacy of the flowers, Mario Testino photographs heavily tattooed men.
+Horiyoshi III, the most famous Irezumi tattoo artist in Japan, tattooed each of these men.
+At the beginning of the Meji period, in the late 19th Century, the government banned tattoos.
 Irezumi became associated with criminality and the Yakusa.
 In portraying the artistry of the tattoos, bodies interlocked, Testino exposes this incredible tradition in all its glory.

 Suikoden and Ukiyo-e

-Often seen on bodysuits and big sized tattoos are pictures from the “Ukiyo” , floating world.
-In 1827, with the rise of ukiyo-e woodblock prints, the artist Utagawa Kuniyoshi decided to make a series of prints.
+Often seen on bodysuits and big sized tattoos are pictures from the “Ukiyo”.
+In 1827, with the rise of Ukiyo-e woodblock prints, the artist Utagawa Kuniyoshi decided to make a series of prints.
 This series was based on a popular book about legendary outlaws called Suikoden.
 They became wildly popular and people started getting the characters tattooed on their own bodies.
-Believing that they would take on the strength of the figures.
+They believed that they would take on the strength of the figures.
 The traditional Japanese tattoo, Irezumi, was born.

 If you missed it don’t worry.
-Swen has a great book about the Suikoden and other great designs from the floating world and the rise of irezumi.
-The edo period and is such an amazing source of inspiration!
+Swen has a great book about the Suikoden and other great designs from the floating world and the rise of Irezumi.
+The Edo period is such an amazing source of inspiration!
 If you stop by the shop you will get the chance to have a look at the huge Good Old Times Tattoo private collection about Japanese tattoo designs.
-In the meanwhile you can chat with Matteo and Swen about the history of each.